Coat of arms of Flanders

-The arms of the Flemish Community are: Or, a lion rampant sable, armed and langued gules.
+The coat of arms of the Flemish Community is a heraldic symbol used by Flanders, Belgium.
 Although the lion has been in use for almost nine hundred years as the arms of the Count of Flanders, it only became the official symbol of the Flemish Community in 1973.
 At present its form and use is subject to the Decree of 7 November 1990.

+Design

+The arms is described as: "Or, a lion rampant armed and langued Gules".

+The lion is depicted standing on its hind legs and clawing, facing heraldic right, which is the viewer's left.
+The coat of arms does not have a motto.
+It also lacks external decorations.

+History

+Old arms

+Before the Lion, Flanders used a coveted shield of twelve azure (blue) and gold (yellow) pieces, with a gules (red) heart shield (like the modern West Flemish provincial flag).
+This was attributed to Liederik, according to forest master legend, the progenitor of the Flemish counts.
+The coat of arms likely derives from a misinterpreted decorative mount on the shield of the Flemish Count Willem Clito (1102-1128), as depicted on his tomb in the Abbey of Saint-Bertinus in Saint-Omer.
+That shield features a central umbo (ornamental knob) from which several rays radiate towards the shield edges.
+In his search for the old coat of arms of Flanders, the 14th-century Abbot Iperius, biographer of the Flemish House of Counts, interpreted this as a coveted shield with a gules heart shield; The colors—which he must have added himself—are probably those of the French royal family.
+So powerful was his vision that this coat of arms became completely established in barely 30 years.

-Origin of the arms
+History of the lion

 The Flemish lion derives from the arms of the Counts of Flanders.
 Their first appearance is on a seal of Count Philip of Alsace, dating from 1163.
 As such they constitute the oldest of the many territorial arms bearing a lion in the Low Countries.
 Still, Count Philip was not the first of his line to bear a lion, for his cousin, William of Ypres, already used a seal with a lion passant in 1158; and the shield on the enamel effigy of about 1155 from the tomb of his maternal uncle, Geoffrey Plantagenet, Count of Anjou, bears numerous lions rampant.

 When the county of Flanders was inherited by the Dukes of Burgundy in 1405, the Flemish lion was placed on an escutcheon in their dynastic arms.
 It passed with the rest of the Burgundian inheritance to the House of Habsburg in 1482.
 The Habsburgs would bear the title and arms of the county of Flanders until 1795.
 As part of the claims and counterclaims resulting from War of the Spanish Succession, the Flemish lion likewise featured in the arms of Kings of Spain until 1931 and in the arms of the kingdom of the Two Sicilies until 1860.